Lisa Brokop: 2000 – present: Continued success

 In July 2013, Brokop signed a new deal with RareSpark media group to begin working on a new solo album.
 A new single, "Let It Burn" was released to Canadian Country radio on September 23.

 Brokop has continued to release further projects, including "The Patsy Cline Project" in 2015 and "Who's Gonna Fill Their Heels" in 2023.

+On New Year's Day 2026, she released the gospel album "The God I Know."

 Personal life

 Lisa Brokop married her boyfriend of four years, Paul Jefferson, a fellow country singer and music producer on May 25, 2008.
-The history of their relationship was documented on the CMT Canada/GAC TV series, Our Song, the episode aired in March 2009 in on CMT Canada.
+The history of their relationship was documented on the CMT Canada/GAC TV series, Our Song, the episode aired in March 2009 on CMT Canada.
 Jefferson helped Brokop "shape the stripped-down songs of [the album] Beautiful Tragedy in the couple's Nashville home studio."
 Brokop stated in 2008 that she and a small band were planning "to tour Canada's western provinces next January and February [2009], with a possible stop in Surrey."
 In February 2009, Brokop announced on stage that she was pregnant and, on August 7, 2009, Brokop and Jefferson welcomed the birth of their first child, Ivy Jefferson.

 On January 28, 2022, on her Facebook page, Brokop voiced support for the trucker-led Canada convoy protest -- the so-called Freedom Convoy -- a series of protests and blockades against COVID-19 vaccine mandates and restrictions.
 She posted a video of her reading a verse from the bible and singing CeCe Winans' "Believe For It".
 She says in the video, "We’ve got to send out our worship songs, we need to worship and lift this up ahead of time, as they go into battle."
 Some protesters were photographed waving Nazi flags at the rallies.
 In a later post, Brokop said that the protest includes “some ugly and hateful images floating around that I definitely don’t support, but most everything I’ve seen has been about love and kindness and standing in support of each other.
 I’ve seen so many happy tears from people who finally feel like their voices are being heard, and have something to be hopeful for.
 That’s the Canada I know and love.”
 She subsequently continued to post in support of the protests.